-In Exercise Mode you get to select the exercise that most closely reflects your training session.
-There are over 100 different sport profile that can be loaded in to the A370.
+In Exercise Mode you get to select the exercise that most closely reflects your work out.
+There are over 100 different sport profile that can be loaded in the A370.

 Les Mills Training Programs

 Recently Polar added dozens of Les Mills training profiles.
-If you’re not familiar with the world’s most popular online training programs please visit Polar Les Mills information page.
+If you’re not familiar with the world’s most popular online work out programs, please visit Polar Les Mills information page.